Ninewells wood is in Monmouthshire between the village of Trellech and Broadstone or Catbrook.

 When we bought it in 2013 I started to write a blog about it.
 This was really a sort of diary but one which might be of use to others.
 One feature of it was the wild flowers growing in the wood.
 I was quite keen to document what was in our section of the wood and to see how this would change after we removed the Corsican pine and replanted with deciduous trees.
 This lead on to one section of the blog which was woodland wildflowers of the Wye valley.

-So if you want to know about Ninewells wood then click the link and rummage through that blog, it contains all sorts, anything and everything about that woodland.
+If you want to know about Ninewells wood then click the link and rummage through that blog, it contains all sorts, anything and everything about that woodland.

 There is public access and footpaths through and around it so please feel free…. but could you take your litter and dog poo home with you…. thanks.